-The future cash requirements of the Group are estimated by preparing a budget annually which is reviewed and approved by the Company's Board of Directors.
-The budget establishes the approved activities for the upcoming year and estimates the costs associated with these activities.
-Actual spending relative to budgeted expenditures is monitored regularly by management and reviewed by the Company's Board of Directors quarterly.
+The future cash requirements of the Group are estimated and reviewed periodically by the Company's Board of Directors.
+Spending is monitored regularly by management and reviewed by the Company's Board of Directors quarterly.

 The Group's exposure to liquidity risk is dependent on its research and development programs and associated commitments and obligations, and the raising of capital.
 The Group relies on external financing to support its operations.
 To date, the programs have been funded primarily through the sale of common shares and warrants, term loans, convertible debentures and the exercise of common share purchase warrants.
 Management constantly monitors capital markets.
 There are no assurances that funds will be available to the Group when required (also see Note 3).
-The Group holds cash on deposit; as at December 31, 2022, the Group's cash is not subject to any external restrictions.
+The Group holds cash on deposit; as at December 31, 2023, the Group's cash is not subject to any external restrictions.
 The Group also continuously monitors actual and projected expenditures and cash flows.
 The Company's commitments are disclosed in Note 15.